DKER2/AWS_AFINIFITY/auto_respond_service/README.md

 ![](postman_2.png)

-Afterwards, team web app integrated the API to the backend and it worked.
+Afterwards, the backend team integrated the API to the backend and we are done.